 Finally, I strive to provide a list of resources which you can rely on to have achieved a minimum threshold of usefulness, reliability, accuracy, and quality.
 While I am not the expert in most subjects, I will do my best to screen out low quality links I can identify.
 In areas outside my expertise only gather resources verified by those I trust to be worth your time.

 Ari (AKA The Turnip of Terror) is a medieval reenactment and living history participant, historical weapons martial artist, and armor enthusiast.
 He has participated in living history and reenactment activities both professionally and as a hobby since 2006.
 He got his start in 19th century maritime living history as well as a come and go member of the SCA.
 The Turnip of Terror website and its related Facebook, Instagram, Twitter, YouTube and Patreon pages are where Ari curates and shares medieval content, both his and from around the world.
-He maintains reliable link and resource lists, shares reviews of events, interviews with prominent figures in the hobby, tips, product reviews, videos, community resources, etc. delivered with a unique blend of humor and heart.
+He maintains reliable link and resource lists, shares reviews of events, interviews with prominent figures in the hobby, tips, product reviews, videos, community resources, etc.

 - Co-host of the How Two Medieval Podcast (RSS link), a show focused on laying out basic medieval living history and reenactment concepts in an easy to digest audio format.